tclark/op-intermediate-app-dev/08-modules-imports/08-modules-imports.md

 baz = mod.foo()
 ```

-`mosd.py` defines a *module*.
-The import brings the name mod into main.py’s global namespace and we can access its attributes there.
+`mod.py` defines a *module*.
+The import brings the name `mod` into main.py’s global namespace and we can access its attributes there.

 We can also do this:

 *mod.py*
 ```
 num = 42